-Our total revenues were \$325.8 million, \$275.2 million and \$237.4 million in 2020, 2019 and 2018, respectively.
-The principal contributor to the increase in 2020 compared to 2019 was acquisitions completed in 2020 (Visual Compliance, CORE, STEPCom and BestTransport, (the "2020 Acquisitions")), which contributed \$33.8 million to the total revenues in 2020.
-The principal contributor to the balance of the increase in revenues in 2020 compared to 2019 was growth in revenue from existing and new customers, including a full period of contribution from the 2019 acquisition of PinPoint GPS Solutions Inc. ("PinPoint").
+The principal contributor to the increase in 2020 compared to 2019 was the 2020 Acquisitions, which contributed \$33.8 million.
+The principal contributor to the balance of the increase in revenues in 2020 compared to 2019 was growth in revenue from existing and new customers, including a full period of contribution from the 2019 acquisitions of Aljex Software Inc. ("Aljex"), Velocity Mail, LLC ("Velocity Mail") and PinPoint GPS Solutions Inc. ("PinPoint" and collectively with Aljex and Velocity Mail, the "2019 Acquisitions").